 A brief history of Kanchipuram

 It is an ancient city mentioned in many Indian scriptures.
 It is one of the 7 cities that are together called Saptapuris.
-Other 6 being Ayodhya, Mathura, Maya or Haridwar, Kashi or Varanasi, Avantika or Ujjain, and Dwaravati or Dwarka.
+The other 6 are Ayodhya, Mathura, Maya or Haridwar, Kashi or Varanasi, Avantika or Ujjain, and Dwaravati or Dwarka.
 Vamana Puran also mentions it as the best city among the cities of India when it says – Nagreshu Kanchi.

 The city is divided into Shiva Kanchi and Vishnu Kanchi.
 Both of them surround the Kamakshi Amman Temple.
 Although, you would find enough Shiva temples in Vishnu Kanchi and vice-versa.

-It has been the capital of Pallava dynasty from 4-10th CE.
-After which it came under Cholas, Pandyas and Vijayanagara empires.
-Presence of Jain and Buddhist images tells us that the three sects co-existed in the city.
+It has been the capital of the Pallava dynasty from 4-10th CE.
+After which it came under the Cholas, Pandyas, and Vijayanagara empires.
+The presence of Jain and Buddhist images tells us that the three sects co-existed in the city.
 Just like they do in any cosmopolitan city around the world.